tinutomson/CRUD-GradeBook-ttomson/README.txt

 If you are running the application on Apache Tomcat, the BASE_URL has to be modified accordingly in the client.
 By default, the BASE_URI for tomcat will be : http://localhost:8080/api/
-If you want to use tomcat to deploy, you will have to modify following four files to edit BASE_URI variable in each of them to following pattern : http://localhost:8080/api/
+If you want to use tomcat to deploy, you will have to modify BaseCl.java files to edit BASE_URI variable to: http://localhost:8080/api/

 ********************************************************************************